dbiir/jdbc-for-kafka/README.md

 for downloading kafka, extract kafka, the jar-balls can be found in the libs sub directory.

 ## usage
-your can clone this repo, there is a jdbc-for-kafka-x.x.x.jar in the root directory. add this jar file and the kafka jar file into your java project.
+You can clone this repo, there is a jdbc-for-kafka-x.x.x.jar in the root directory. add this jar file and the kafka jar file into your java project.

 Here is the example test code:
 >       Class.forName("cn.edu.ruc.kafka.Driver");